segabl/pd2-useful-bots/README.md

 * Escort targets are now considered for civilian intimidation and bots will shout at stopped escorts to keep them moving
 * Bots will use player animations for spotting enemies and intimidating civilians
 * Bots will not drop light bags when they are going to revive someone
+* Bots will try to kill Cloakers and Tasers before starting to revive

 ## Changes